SwiftKickMobile/SwiftAutoLayout/README.md

 ### Getting Constraints

-All three builders provide an array of their constaints in their created order.
+All three builders provide an array of their constraints in their created order.

 ```swift
 // You can grab a reference to the builder itself...